usc-isi-bass/AutoCPS/autocoder/README.md

 file lists out different available settings for the FSW, which can be modified as needed.
 More compiler presets can also be added in the `CMakePresets.json` file, and `build_all.py` will automatically run them as needed.

+The script will generate one root directory for each semantically different file, which will include the following files:

+*`config.json` - corresponding attributes used to generate the code *`fsw` - source files including autocoded bits for the FSW *`build-*` - build directories containing binaries for given compiler preset